 Impact of GDPR on Volume Tracking

-If this tracking suppression has not been set up correctly, such as suppressing only one script (for example, Crazy Egg and not Google Analytics), or your website suppresses tracking regardless of visitors accepting cookies, then you will see lower volumes of tracked visitors and even a data discrepancy between the two platforms.
+Suppose this tracking suppression has not been set up correctly, such as suppressing only one script (for example, Crazy Egg and not Google Analytics), or your website suppresses tracking regardless of visitors accepting cookies.
+In that case, you will see lower volumes of tracked visitors and even a data discrepancy between the two platforms.